 If you are extremely sensitive you will either be factoring time in for the house to offgas before you move in, or possibly building a type of wall system that limits the types of glues, caulks, tapes that you are reactive to (alternative wall systems are listed here).

 Make sure the builder understands your level of chemical sensitivity and how important this is.
 You need to have certain requirements here in your contract to protect your site and your build.
-Paula Baker Laport outlines this in her book Prescriptions for a Healthy House.
+Paula Baker Laport outlines this in her book Prescriptions for a Healthy House and Cheryl also covers key areas of the contracts in her course Building a Healthy Home.

 You also want to work with your architect to produce a contract that will help protect you on the mold-preventative building front.